Caribbean Premier League: Seasons

-Six teams that have played in the Caribbean Premier League since its inception.
+Six teams that have played in the Caribbean Premier League since its inception and was increased to seven teams in 2026.
 Trinbago Knight Riders are the most successful team in the history of Caribbean Premier League, with 5 titles.
 They are followed by Jamaica Tallawahs with 3 titles and Barbados Tridents with 2 titles.
-The current champions are the Trinbago Knight Riders who defeated Guyana Amazon Warriors in 2025 to win their 5th CPL title.
+The current champions are Antigua & Barbuda Falcons who defeated Jamaica Kingsmen in 2026 to win their 1st CPL title.